markcarey/mt-plugin-ajax-ratings-pro/README.md

 # Upgrading

-Version 1.3 is converted to a `config.yaml` style plugin.
+Version 1.3+ is converted to a `config.yaml` style plugin.
 Be sure to remove the old `AjaxRating.pl` file when upgrading.

-Also note that plugin data is stored differently, so you will need to re-set Ajax Rating Plugin Settings, at both the System and Blog level.
+The upgrade process itself may not go smoothly with this change.
+You should expect to see an upgrade notice from MT twice: once to install the `config.yaml` style plugin, and a second time to migrate and update data.

 Version 1.3 also changes its table names, shortening them for compatibility with Oracle.
-The upgrade routine should handle this without any special intervention from an administrator, nor does it require any changes to your templates -- it's mentioned here simply because it is a significant change to the plugin.
+This change won't require any modification to your templates.
+The change does require you to work with the database: the old table `mt_ajaxrating_votesummary` will need a new column created:
+`ajaxrating_votesummary_vote_dist` as type `text`.
+This must be done before the new plugin is installed.

+Plugin data is stored differently with the `config.yaml` style, so you will need to re-set Ajax Rating Plugin Settings, at both the System and Blog level.

 # Configuration